About the MMA

 - To encourage the use of MIDI technology and MIDI products in established and growth markets.

-- To be proactive towards developing and enhancing MIDI to respond to market needs.
+- To be proactive in developing and enhancing MIDI to respond to market needs.

 - To insure interoperability of MIDI products through an open standards process with broad industry participation.